byDagor/Dagor-Brushless-Controller/docs/firmware/user_param.md

 First there are the variables dependent on the user's set-up:

 - Pole pair number: the number of pole pairs the brushless motor to use has.
-To learn how to obtain this number visit the (getting started section)[https://docs.dagor.dev/getting_started#22-pole-pair-number].
+To learn how to obtain this number visit the [getting started section](https://docs.dagor.dev/getting_started#22-pole-pair-number).
 - Phase winding resistance: the resistance in the phase winding in the brushless motor.
 This number is used to set an appropriate voltage limit to limit the maximum current with SimpleFOC.
 If the phase resistance is unknown and can't be measured with a multimeter assume a low resistance and over-write the voltage limit to 1V.
 If this voltage limit is too small (motor fails to move) increase the number until the desired torque is achieved.
 - Voltage of the power source: state the voltage of the power source, whether it's a battery, a PSU or equivalent.
 - Maximum current: alongside the phase resistance the maximum current allowed is used to calculate a rough voltage limit to stay within safe limits.